Currently Browsing:Obstetrics & Gynecology

 Hypothyroidism is a condition marked by an underactive thyroid gland and may be present during pregnancy.
 Many symptoms of hypothyroidism are similar to pregnancy symptoms.
 For example, fatigue, weight gain, and abnormal menstruation are common to both.
+Having low thyroid hormone levels may even interfere with becoming pregnant or be a cause of miscarriage.

 Unable to stand cold temperatures